LukeShortCloud/gameos-unlock/README.md

 ssh playtron@$GAMEOS_IP_ADDRESS sudo reboot
 ```

-A new "Desktop Mode" application will appear to switch into the KDE Plasma desktop environment.
-Once in Game Mode, there is a "Game Mode" desktop shortcut to switch back.
+A new "Desktop Mode" application will appear in Playtron GameOS to switch into the desktop environment.
+Once in Desktop Mode, there is a "Game Mode" desktop shortcut to switch back.

 ## License